The Pricing Strategy Guide: Choosing Pricing Strategies That Grow (not sink) Your Business

 Too many businesses set their pricing without putting much thought into it.
-This is a mistake because right from the beginning you are leaving money on the table.
+This is a mistake causing them to leave money on the table from the beginning.
 The good news is that taking the time to get your pricing right can act as a powerful growth lever.
 If you optimize your pricing so that more people are paying a higher amount, you'll end up with significantly more revenue that a business who treats pricing more passively.
 This sound obvious, but it's rare for businesses to put much effort into finding the ideal price.

 1. Definition of pricing.

 4. Top 7 pricing strategies.

 5. 3 Pricing strategy examples